urvivyas02/PaytmDesignChallenge/README.md

 # PaytmDesignChallenge

-This project contains high level design document for Google Analytic like Backend System.
+This project contains high level design document for Google Analytics like Backend System.
+Please download the file "Urvi Vyas - GA Design Document" to view its content.